AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/documenting-analysis.md

 We recommend that as you continue to work on the analysis, you update the `README.md` file with each change.
 For example, if you add a new step in the analysis module, your [pull request](../creating-pull-requests/index.md) should include the code changes and an update to the `README.md` containing a description of that step.

-Documentation is just as important as your code!
+**Documentation is just as important as your code!
-The Data Lab _will not_ approve pull requests without proper documentation. <!-- STUB_LINK for approving/reviewing PRs -->
+The Data Lab _will not_ [approve pull requests](../pr-review-and-merge/respond-to-review.md) without proper documentation.**

 !!! note "Is this your first analysis module?"
     If you are creating your first analysis module, we recommend that you [scope your first pull request](../creating-pull-requests/scoping-pull-requests.md) to contain only: